tegorman13/Dissertation/Manuscript/manuscript.pdf.md

 ![subset with smallest slopes](manuscript_files/figure-pdf/fig-e1-indv-slopes-2.pdf){#fig-e1-indv-slopes-2 fig-align='center' width=100%}
 :::

 Subset of Varied and Constant Participants with the smallest and largest estimated slope values.
 Red lines represent the best fitting line for each participant, gray lines are 200 random samples from the posterior distribution.
-Colored points and intervals at each band represent the empirical median and 95% HDI.
+Black points and intervals at each band represent the estimated median and 95% HDI.
+Blue points are empirical means.
 :::